Book review Recommended Read Strategy technology

 My first tryst with The Innovator’s Dilemma happened in 2004 when my business statistics professor recommended it to the class.

 The heavy business writing and all the graphs and charts in the book forced me into submission back then.
 After a few days of lugging through it, I deposited it back in the library.
+Little did I know then that I would have a 2nd tryst with the book some 16 years later.

 What is the Innovator’s Dilemma?